What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 You also need to choose products that will suit your target audience.
 Maybe your blog’s readers are mostly young people fresh out of college.
 Luxury products might not be in their budget—making your marketing efforts a bit pointless if you’re focusing on high-end watches and beauty products.

 Or perhaps your readers are mostly beginners in your topic area.
-If they’re only just starting out, then you may want to avoid promoting more advanced courses or products that are aimed at people with years of experience.
+If they’re only just starting, then you may want to avoid promoting more advanced courses or products that are aimed at people with years of experience.

 Products You Can Wholeheartedly Promote

-You might think that if you link to a company’s product as an affiliate from your blog, and someone buys it and has a bad experience, they’re only going to be annoyed with the seller.
+You might think that if you link to a company’s product as an affiliate from your blog, and someone buys it and has a bad experience, they will only be annoyed with the seller.
 But if it was your recommendation that led them to buy it, that bad experience will sour their view of you, too.

 It’s really important that you only pick affiliate products that you can wholeheartedly promote.
-Don’t become an affiliate for a product that you have doubts about—however good the commission is, it’s just not worth it for your reputation or the reputation of your online business.
+Don’t become an affiliate for a product that you doubt—however good the commission is, it’s just not worth it for your reputation or the reputation of your online business.

 Ideally, you should own all the products you promote as an affiliate.
 In practice, that’s not always practical.
-You should at least review the product in as much detail as you can, and check out what other people have said about it online, as well as carefully looking through the landing page.
+You should at least review the product in as much detail as you can and check out what other people have said about it online, as well as carefully look through the landing page.

-Be careful with brand new products, unless you’re able to fully assess them: there may not be enough information online for you to make an informed decision about whether to recommend these to potential customers.
+Be careful with brand-new products unless you can fully assess them.
+There may not be enough information online to make an informed decision about whether to recommend them to potential customers.

 Step 3.
 Signing Up for Affiliate Programs

-So you’ve chosen some potential products or services to promote, perhaps ones you’ve been using for years yourself.
+So you’ve chosen some potential products or services to promote, perhaps ones you’ve used for years.

-To become an affiliate, you’ll need to sign up for some kind of affiliate program.
+To become an affiliate, you must sign up for an affiliate program.
 Let’s take a look at how that process works.

 4 Major Affiliate Programs to Know About

-Many online creators sell their products through some kind of affiliate marketplace.
-There are lots of different ones, offering access to a huge range of products from different creators.
+Many online creators sell their products through an affiliate marketplace.
+There are many different ones, offering access to a huge range of products from different creators.

 Here, I’ll run through six of the most popular—but you can find out about lots of others in my guide to the best affiliate programs for bloggers.